idoschw3/french_resturants/README.md

 3. **Review Data Handling**:
    - All review-related features are saved in `dropped_columns.csv` for future reference.
    - These features were **excluded from training** because review data is **not available for new restaurants**.
-   - the dropped review columns can be used later to refine the success criteria
+   - The dropped review columns can be used later to refine the success criteria
 4. **Awards Consideration**:
    - If a restaurant **has moved** and held awards previously, that is preserved.
    - For new locations or new restaurants, award data is **set to 0 or unknown**.